Resolution ideas which aren’t your typical promises that you’d make to yourself. Isn’t that refreshing? I think these are much more do-able!

 May~ We continued on our fabulous cruise from Germany, and visited France and ended in Basel Switzerland.
 It was truly one of the best vacations we’ve ever had.
 Mum and I then stayed on in Europe, met my daughter in Rome, and visited family in Italy.
 We flew to the UK and Paris, and returned to LA near the end of the month.

-August~ After a horrible disappointment of having to turn down an incredible press trip due to the flight itinerary they booked for me (45+ hours travel time one way), I joined my husband and daughter on a mini trip to Monterey and Central California.
+August~ After a horrible disappointment of having to turn down an incredible press trip to Sri Lanka due to the flight itinerary they booked for me (45+ hours travel time one way), I joined my husband and daughter on a mini trip to Monterey and Central California.
 I then flew to Michigan to see my parents.